-I think it’s sad that more young Black men have heard of Versailles than of the Carib and Arawak tribes, than of boxing pioneers like Bill Richmond in the Georgian East End.
+I think it’s sad that more young Black men have heard of Versailles than of the Caribs or the Arawaks, than of boxing pioneers like Bill Richmond in the Georgian East End.

-I think it’s sad that if schools teach slavery, they only talk about Wilberforce, Clarkson and Pitt, politicians who fought for abolition through politics, who never experienced master’s wrath, slave codes, whips or journeyed in the hulls of ships.
+I think it’s sad that if schools teach on enslavement, they only talk about Wilberforce, Clarkson and Pitt, politicians who fought for abolition through politics, who never experienced master’s wrath, slave codes, whips or journeyed in the hulls of ships.

 We don’t learn about the lawyers and the judges.
 We don’t learn about Lord Mansfield and the Zong or the case of Granvillle Sharpe and Jonathan Strong.

-We don’t learn about the slaves who freed themselves, like Harriet Jacobs, like Nat Turner, like Harriet Tubman, like Nanny of the Maroons, like the island of Haiti.
+We don’t learn about the enslaved people who freed themselves, like Harriet Jacobs, like Nat Turner, like Harriet Tubman, like Nanny of the Maroons, like the island of Haiti.

 We don’t learn about conquest through the courtroom; the United States versus the Amistad; Somerset versus Stewart; the real Solomon Northup versus Birch.

 In 1765, a teenage boy was admitted to London’s St Bart’s.
 His master had beaten him badly.
 Left him to wind, rain and cold — left to die.

 Sharpe found Jonathan, paid his medical bills and probably saved his life.
 Sharpe could have left him to the cold, sold him for gold.

 But he didn’t…

 An act of kindness.
 Two years later, Strong was abducted and sold to Jamaican enslaver.
 Determined to be free, he plead to Sharpe for help.
 Not wanting to become part of the next slave ship mutiny.
 Not wanting to be swallowed by the seas.